fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/install-using-ruby-on-rails.md

 chartPresent: false
 ---

 FusionCharts Suite XT includes the **FusionCharts server-side RoR wrapper** that lets you create interactive, data-driven charts.
 Using the wrapper, you can create charts in your browsers without writing any JavaScript code.
 The required JavaScript and HTML code is generated as a string in the server and inserted in the web page for generating charts.
-Before we get into the installation process of the wrapper, let's take a look at what sets the wrapper apart.

-In this article, we will show you how you can download and install the **FusionCharts Rails gem** wrapper and all the other dependencies on your system.
+In this article, we will show you how to download and install the **FusionCharts Rails gem** wrapper and all the other dependencies on your system.

 ## Download FusionCharts Library